kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 Custom pipelines typically lack what Lucille provides by default:

+- **Scalability without code changes.** In local mode, set `worker.threads` to parallelize document processing across CPU cores.
+When that isn't enough, switch to distributed mode with `-usekafka` and add Worker JVM processes — each consuming from the same Kafka topic — to scale horizontally across machines.
+The pipeline configuration is identical in both modes; scaling is an operational decision, not a rewrite.
+Custom pipelines rarely separate these concerns cleanly, so adding scale typically means restructuring the code.
 - **Run accounting.** Lucille tracks every document from publication through indexing and reports exactly how many succeeded, failed, or were dropped.
 Most homegrown pipelines have approximate counts or no accounting at all.
 - **Backpressure.** Without `maxPendingDocs` or `queueCapacity` constraints, a fast Connector feeding a slow Pipeline will exhaust memory.
 Backpressure is non-trivial to implement correctly.
 - **Per-document exception handling.** In Lucille, a Stage exception fails that document and keeps the run going.
 Custom pipelines often fail the entire batch or silently swallow errors.